vpallegar/voting-dapp-truffle/README.md

 To get started with the contracts:

+First create a secrets.json file within your truffle folder (`truffle/secrets.json`).
+Include two properties, mnemonic & projectId (you will use this information later when deploying to a testnet/mainnet):
+`{
+    "mnemonic": "occur boost hour shallow rebel quality nurse thought obey moon olive crater", "projectId": "xxxxxxxxxxxxxxxxxxxx"
+}`

 1. Run `truffle compile` to ensure your contracts properly compile.
 2. Run `truffle test` to ensure your unit tests pass.
 3. Start your ganache gui or ganache cli - `ganache-cli`.